About Giudizio Universale: Michelangelo and the Secrets of the Sistine Chapel

 Audioguides provide simultaneous translation, available in 8 different languages, including English, French, Russian, Spanish, Portuguese, German, Japanese and Mandarin.

-Two ticket types are available.
-Tickets for Weekends & Weekday Evenings are valid for performances at 21:00 each night, and 11:30 or 17:00 on Saturday and Sunday.
-Tickets for Weekdays (Mornings & Afternoons) are valid for performances at 11:30 or 17:00, Monday to Friday only.
 Guests must arrive 30 minutes in advance of their preferred show time.
-Show times are subject to change and blackout dates may apply, so please contact us if you have questions about availability.
+Show times are subject to change and blackout dates may apply.
 Please print your ticket voucher and present it at the Giudizio Universale Box Office 30 minutes before your chosen show time.